scikit-maad/scikit-maad/docs/sphinx/index.rst

 This work started in 2016 at the Museum National d'Histoire Naturelle (MNHN) in Paris, France.
-It was initiated by **Juan Sebastian Ulloa**, supervised by **Jérôme Sueur** and **Thierry Aubin** at the Muséum National d'Histoire Naturelle and the Université Paris Saclay respectively.
+It was initiated by **Juan Sebastian Ulloa**, supervised by **Jérôme Sueur** and **Thierry Aubin** at the Muséum National d'Histoire Naturelle and the Université Paris-Saclay respectively.
 Python functions were added by **Sylvain Haupert**, **Juan Felipe Latorre**, and **Juan Sebastian Ulloa**.